activisthandbook/activisthandbook/articles/tactics/march.md

 -   5 min: Repeat the next steps (e.g. the upcoming meeting date, having drinks after this march to get to know each other better)

 After the march, go to a cafe to have drinks together.
 The purpose of this is to form strong social bonds.
-The stronger the social bonds, the more likely people are to become and stat actively involved in your movement.
+The stronger the social bonds, the more likely people are to become and stay actively involved in your movement.

 Remember: the fight against fascists is not won by doing a single protest march.
 We need to build strong resilient movements that are willing to continue fighting in the long run!